expl0it3rishere/InfoStealer/README.md

 # Run the Web Application:
 * python run.py

-# Stolen Data Info File:
+# Stolen Data Information File:
 * stolen_data.txt

 # This project is made for educational purposes only.